-- Any one course, including your First-Year Course, designated argumentative writing (WA) or writing as craft (WC).
+You must also take a course designated argumentative writing (WA) or writing as craft (WC).
 Most students will meet this requirement through their First-Year Course.
-Writing designations are indicated in the Fall 2019 schedule.

 - Level of the course.
 100 and 200-level courses are appropriate for incoming first years.
 Be sure to check if prior knowledge of a topic is required or suggested or if there are prerequisites.
 The exception to this rule is students with college credit or placement scores that require them to take a 300-level course (typically in a language).

 - Balance.
 Taking courses from different disciplines with different methods of learning is wise.
 Not only will this expose you to Macalester’s liberal arts curriculum, but it may also help you avoid taking three reading/writing heavy courses or three lab intensive courses in the same semester.
 Variety and balance often go hand in hand.

 - Course sequencing.
 Some disciplines are sequentially organized and it is important to take the appropriate level course early in your college career.
 Language courses are a good example.
 If you will be continuing in a language you studied in high school to meet Mac’s second language requirement, taking that course in the first semester is a wise move.
 The Sciences and Mathematics are also examples of subjects where course sequencing is critical.